embassy-rs/trouble/examples/README.md

 *Figure 1: Data Physical Channel PDU.
 [Obtained from bluetooth.com](https://www.bluetooth.com/wp-content/uploads/Files/Specification/HTML/Core-54/out/en/low-energy-controller/link-layer-specification.html#UUID-bdffe63c-9d5a-e80c-b833-1bec7946f005)*

 Since Bluetooth 4.2, the maximum size of the PDU payload, plus the MIC if included, has increased from 27 to 251 bytes.
-The maximum size of the PDU to be used in a connection, also known as the Maximum Transmission Unit (MTU), is negotiated.
+The maximum size of the PDU to be used in a connection, also known as the Maximum Transmission Unit (MTU), is negotiated between the central and peripheral device upon establishing a connection.
 The length of this payload is described in the PDU header.

 A data physical channel PDU payload can be a Logic Link (LL) Data PDU or a LL Control PDU.